columbia-it/django-jsonapi-training/docs/database.md

 We want to be able to do all our development in a local environment (mine is MacOS).
 Fortunately, this is feasible with all the common databases.

-See `training/settings.py` for an example of alternative database settings for sqlite3 and MySQL that are configured via environment variables.
+See `training/settings.py` for an example of alternative database settings for sqlite3, MySQL and postgresql that are configured via environment variables.

 ```python